 Since Windows does not come with a registry cleaner you will need to find a good registry repair/cleaner program from a third-party.
 You can visit our main page to see the top recommended registry cleaners.
 If you’re not sure your registry is corrupt you can download the free trial and run it.
 This will tell you how many errors are on your computer.
 From there you can decide whether you need to invest in a registry repair program or not.

 While there are some free ones you can download they’re really not recommended.
 They do not do a deep scan or a thorough job of cleaning your computer.
 Some will even delete files your Windows operating system needs to run therefore making your computer unable to boot.
 So be careful which one you use.
 The once we recommended are thoroughly tested and safe to use.

 Cleaning and maintaining your registry is like giving your computer a good tuneup.
 Most people are amazed at the increased performance and speed they experience after running a registry repair cleaner the first time.

 Registry Repair Searches

 - registry fix for mouse

 - symptoms of a bad mouse

-- signs of computer mouse going bad
+- does a computer mouse go bad

-- can your mouse go bad
+- mouse going bad

 - mouse jump registry fix